-This program is available to students applying to transfer into nursing from other disciplines with at least 10 full university courses, two of which must be the following: i) a full-year introductory psychology course or, alternately, one half-year introductory psychology course plus a second half-year psychology course, and ii) a full-year human physiology course or, alternately, one half-year course in human physiology plus one half-year course in human anatomy.
+This program is available to students applying to transfer into nursing from other disciplines with at least 10 full university courses, two of which must be the following: i) a full-year introductory psychology course equivalent to Queen's PSYC 100 (6.0), or alternately, one transferrable half-year introductory psychology course plus a second transferrable half-year psychology course, and ii) a full-year human physiology course equivalent to Queen's PHGY 210, 212 or 214, or alternately, one half-year course in human physiology plus one half-year course in human anatomy transferrable to Queen's IDIS 150.
 Final grades for all prerequisite courses must be available by 30 June.
 The AST is two full calendar years (including Summer Session) during which students are required to take a full normal course load.
 Admission to the AST is academically competitive; applicants need a minimum B- cumulative standing for admission consideration.
 Successful applicants must seek course counselling from the Academic Advisor in the School of Nursing.